Analysis | Fox News’s Durham narrative survives the emergence of inconvenient details

-That story was quickly debunked, but now Durham hinted that it was a function of something broader, an effort by Sussman, whose firm had been retained by the campaign of Hillary Clinton, to use analysis of data from various computer networks to find connections between Trump and Russia.
+That story was quickly debunked, but now Durham hinted that it was a function of something broader, an effort by Sussmann, whose firm had been retained by the campaign of Hillary Clinton, to use analysis of data from various computer networks to find connections between Trump and Russia.
 Among the data sets included in that analysis were ones from Trump Tower and, provocatively, “the Executive Office of the President of the United States.”

-In short order, a narrative crystallized on the right pushed forward by a statement from former Trump staffer Kash Patel that was amplified by Fox News: Hillary Clinton’s campaign did something fishy with computers to spy on Trump’s campaign and his White House.
+In short order, a narrative crystallized on the right pushed forward by a statement from former Trump staffer Kash Patel that was amplified by Fox News: Clinton’s campaign did something fishy with computers to spy on Trump’s campaign and his White House.
 Over the weekend, the cable channel and other right-wing outlets and voices echoed and amplified this idea.

 Then reality finished getting its boots on.
 The Washington Post’s fact-checkers submerged the story in cold water as did the New York Times.
-A filing from Sussman’s legal team and statements from others involved in the situation like the researchers who analyzed the data state, for example, that the period in which the White House (to shorthand the “executive office” descriptor) was included in the analysis ended before Trump took office.
+A filing from Sussmann’s legal team and statements from others involved in the situation like the researchers who analyzed the data state, for example, that the period in which the White House (to shorthand the “executive office” descriptor) was included in the analysis ended before Trump took office.
 Durham’s filing doesn’t suggest otherwise.
-What’s more, the data being evaluated were not a function of anything having been hacked or stolen; instead, it was an analysis of a particular, limited kind of data file that had been shared by both the White House and outside Internet service providers as part of standard practice for detecting illicit online activity.
+Also, the data being evaluated were not a function of anything having been hacked or stolen; instead, it was an analysis of a particular, limited kind of data file that had been shared by both the White House and outside Internet service providers as part of standard practice for detecting illicit online activity.
 (In fact, this appears to be why the White House was sharing the data; it was a response to a Russian infiltration in 2015.)

-What’s more, the question of whether Sussman was working for Clinton’s campaign is at the heart of the indictment against him.
-Here, again, Durham draws an inferred, not a direct line, one that Sussman contests.
-Regardless, the indication from Durham’s filing is not that Clinton’s team pushed downward for a probe into possible electronic links between Trump and Russia but, instead, that a technology executive who had retained Sussman independently raised the possibility to his attention and from there it moved up.
-Remember the timing here: this was just as material stolen from the Democratic Party by Russian hackers was being leaked and questions about Trump’s ties to Russia were being elevated (even before Clinton’s team did so publicly).
+What’s more, the question of whether Sussmann was working for Clinton’s campaign is at the heart of the indictment against him.
+Here, again, Durham draws an inferred, not a direct, line that Sussmann contests.
+Regardless, the indication from Durham’s filing is not that Clinton’s team pushed downward for a probe into possible electronic links between Trump and Russia but, instead, that a technology executive who had retained Sussmann independently raised the possibility to his attention and from there it moved up.
+Remember the timing here: This was just as material stolen from the Democratic Party by Russian hackers was being leaked and questions about Trump’s ties to Russia were being elevated (even before Clinton’s team did so publicly).

 So this was the state of play as of Tuesday morning.
-The original storyline that Hillary Clinton’s team had overseen some sort of electronic spying on Trump including while he was president was badly undercut, leading conscientious observers to understandably want to pepper their assessments with qualifiers and caveats.
+The original story line that Clinton’s team had overseen some sort of electronic spying on Trump including while he was president was badly undercut, leading conscientious observers to understandably want to pepper their assessments with qualifiers and caveats.

 And then Fox News’s prime time programming began.